rebeccafennelly/htmlcss-challenges/README.md

 This is the repository for _nology challenges relating to HTML and CSS challenges.

-All challenge solution can be seen here: htmlchallenges.nology.io
+All solutions can be viewed here: <https://htmlchallenges.nology.io/>

 ## Getting started